Cleft and Craniofacial Reconstruction

 Special Note to Parents

-Children with clefts are just as special as other girls and boys.
-With corrective surgery and proper care, there is every likelihood that your child’s appearance will continue to improve, and that he or she will develop into a healthy, happy and attractive person.
+Children with clefts are just as special as any other child.
+With corrective surgery and proper care, there is every likelihood that your child’s appearance will continue to improve, and that they will develop into a healthy and happy person.